kevinpapst/AdminLTEBundle/Resources/docs/layout.md

 <dt>@AdminLTE/Partials/_footer.html.twig
 <dd>Renders the main footer
 <dt>@AdminLTE/Partials/_control-sidebar.html.twig
-<dd>Renders the control sidebar (righthand panel) unless it is disabled in the config (default)
+<dd>Renders the control sidebar (right-hand panel) WHEN there are configured panels in the config `admin_lte.options.control_sidebar`
 <dt>@AdminLTE/Partials/_scripts.html.twig
 <dd>Renders script tags.
 Located right before the closing `body`.
 </dl>

-### layout blocks
+## Layout blocks
 The blocks are defined in the layout in order of appearance.
 Some of them do contain some of the major components like the sidebar or navbar.
 In order to redefine the block and to keep the default content, don't forget to use `{{parent()}}`

 <dt>avanzu_html_start
 <dd>In the `html` tag, useful for Angular attributes like ng-app